| SAXONICA |

 Constructing source documents

-A new method for constructing source documents is now available: the buildDocument()
+A new method for constructing source documents is now available: the buildDocument() method

-object.
+on the Configuration object.
 This supersedes other methods for building documents, such as the

-, and the Builder.build()
+buildDocument() method on StaticQueryContext, and the Builder.build() method.

 However, the existing methods are retained for backwards compatibility.
 The new method accepts as argument any

-which allows a wide range of options to be
+Source object, including an AugmentedSource which allows a wide range of options to be

 specified determining how the document is parsed and built.
 The general principle is that the option is taken from

-object if available, otherwise it defaults to the value set in the
+the AugmentedSource object if available, otherwise it defaults to the value set in the

 jar: URI scheme

-URI scheme is now supported.
+On the Java platform, the jar: URI scheme is now supported.
 Previously URIs using this scheme

 could be dereferenced, but relative URIs could not be resolved against a base URI using this scheme.
 This is because

-class doesn't handle such resolution, which in turn is because the syntax of URIs in this
+the java.net.URI class doesn't handle such resolution, which in turn is because the syntax of URIs in this

 scheme does not actually follow the RFC specifications for hierarchic URIs.
 However, they are supported by the

-class, which Saxon now uses to perform resolution of these relative URIs.
+java.net.URL class, which Saxon now uses to perform resolution of these relative URIs.
 This means, for example,

-that it is possible to hold stylesheet modules in a JAR file and resolve xs:include
+that it is possible to hold stylesheet modules in a JAR file and resolve xs:include and xs:import

 references between files within the same JAR archive.
-For details of the jar:
+For details of the jar: scheme see the javadoc for

-class java.net.JARURLConnection
+class java.net.JARURLConnection.

 Miscellaneous

-interface has changed so that getDefaultElementNamespace()
+The StaticContext interface has changed so that getDefaultElementNamespace() now returns

 the default namespace for elements and types as a string, no longer as an internal namespace code.

-By default Saxon now allocates a new NamePool
+By default Saxon now allocates a new NamePool to each Configuration.

-Previously the default was that all Configuration
+Previously the default was that all Configurations shared the same NamePool.

-, but I'm not aware of any good reasons for doing so.
+It is still possible to share a NamePool, but I'm not aware of any good reasons for doing so.